 Arrange the two wings in the right position and then turn the whole bee over and secure the wings onto the back of the body with lots of tape.

 And there you have it!
-A cheery papery bumble bee craft, perfect for summer.
-Thanks for reading!
+A cheery papery bumble bee craft, perfect for the spring or summer!

 If you liked this bee craft, why not pin it?
 Thanks for your help!